genesiscommunitysuccess/docs/docs/04_web/06_testing/01_foundation-testing.md

 ## Testing E2E

-The `baseline.e2e.ts` will leverage `playwright`, and test cases will have access to the fixtures provided during setup.
+The **baseline.e2e.ts** file uses `playwright`, and test cases will have access to the fixtures provided during set-up.

 ```typescript
 import { expect } from '@playwright/test';